German economy ministry favours blocking Chinese takeover of Elmos' chip production - sources

 The sources said the economy ministry and the government are currently working on a China strategy focused on reducing one-sided dependencies and encouraging diversification, as well as protecting infrastructure and preventing technology leakage.

+In that case, the cabinet approved a 24.9% stake investment by Cosco, less than an initially planned 35% stake, and it does not give Cosco any say in management or strategic decisions.

+The decision sparked an angry response by the foreign ministry, which warned that the investment disproportionately expands China's strategic influence and, in the event of a crisis, would open up the possibility for China to politically instrumentalise part of Germany's critical infrastructure.

-(Reporting by Markus Wacket, Writing by Miranda Murray Editing by Paul Carrel)
+(Reporting by Markus Wacket, Writing by Miranda Murray Editing by Paul Carrel and Louise Heavens)

 ((Miranda.Murray@thomsonreuters.com;))